Social Accountability Policy

 Hamilton Beach has been part of CT-PAT since July 2005.
 In partnering with the Department of Homeland Security, Hamilton Beach's supply chain has been evaluated by US Customs and Border Protection as meeting the "highest level of cargo security."

-- Hamilton Beach will not knowingly source any product that contains minerals or derivatives from known conflict sources.
-We will neither tolerate nor in any way facilitate the serious abuse of human rights associated with the extraction, transportation and trading of Conflict Minerals in the DRC.
+- Hamilton Beach is committed to sourcing components and materials from companies that share our values regarding respect for human rights, integrity and environmental responsibility.
+We will neither tolerate nor in any way facilitate the serious abuse of human rights associated with the extraction, transportation and trading of conflict minerals in the DRC.